ccgilroy/ma-thesis/doc/ma_revisions/05_conclusions.md

 # Discussion and conclusions

-## Findings

 It is premature to declare, as the *New York Times* has [@brown_gay_2007; @james_there_2017], that gay neighborhoods are going away.
 I find that gay neighborhoods were and are demographically and economically distinctive.
 They share commonalities with each other in what they look like, and in how they change over time.
 But I find no widespread evidence of assimilation in gay neighborhoods.
 Instead, I see some evidence of continuing differences.
 Evidence for a unique degree of advanced gentrification in gay neighborhoods is also limited.

+My findings contrast with the "there goes the gayborhood" model.
+If the amenities and character of gay neighborhoods were uniquely attractive to straight newcomers, we would have seen a marked influx of different-sex married couples, and rents would have likely gone up to match.
+If LGBTQ people had used their increased acceptance into society to assimilate and integrate, then the integration of gay men would have been reflected in gay neighborhoods becoming less male.
+I see neither of these trends.

-However, the moderate increases I observe in education and, to a lesser extent, income levels might ultimately undermine status of these places as gay neighborhoods.
+However, gay neighborhoods are not totally static.
+The moderate increases I observe in education and, to a lesser extent, income levels might eventually undermine status of these places as gay neighborhoods.
+Paradoxically, the LGBTQ people best positioned to benefit from increasing acceptance---middle-class, white, partnered gay men and lesbians---are also those most able to choose to remain in gay neighborhoods if they desire.
+Those with the greatest continuing need for LGBTQ spaces---queer youth, trans people, and queer people of color---are the most likely to be pushed out by change.
+If gay neighborhoods were ever inclusive spaces for the entire LGBTQ community, the risk is that they are now homogenizing, becoming more than ever the exclusive domain of affluent gay men.

-## how does this connect to theory?

-Let's contrast this with expectations

-according to TGTG

-gay neighborhoods were uniquely attractive to the straights

-simultaneously less relevant to the gays
+My findings are limited in scope to specific material changes, not cultural ones.
+The cultural and institutional changes that qualitative researchers have observed in gay neighborhoods are real.
+Bars have closed; the tenor of street life has changed [@hanhardt_safe_2013; @mattson_style_2015].
+But I do not see the broad demographic and economic upheaval that is supposed to have precipitated these changes.
+When gay neighborhoods do change, they differ from other places mostly in terms of symbolic impact.
+This is why scholars such as @ghaziani_there_2014 have been so attentive to shifts in the meaning of gay neighborhoods.
+LGBTQ people care about outcomes in these particular neighborhoods not because the processes of urban change are unique, but because their communities are uniquely impacted.

 ## what concerns remain?